TouqeerHussain/cwoaws-core/README.md

 Recorded Terminal Session: http://cwoaws.s3-website.eu-central-1.amazonaws.com/session4.html

-Purpose of CWOAWS CORE Ansible playbook is to start full operational AWS VPC infrastructure, all services on EC2 instances, RDS, etc and to allow later execution of separated Playbooks for deployments, etc.
+Purpose of CWOAWS CORE Ansible playbook is to start full operational AWS VPC infrastructure, all services on EC2 instances, RDS, etc, and to allow later execution of separated Playbooks for deployments, etc.

 CWOAWS CORE Ansible Playbook Tasks:
 -  create 1 x VPC with 2 x VPC subnets in differrent AZ zones one AWS region
 -  create 1 x security group
--  provision 2 x EC2 instance in 2 different AZ
+-  provision 2 x EC2 instances in 2 different AZ
--  Install webservers role on both instances (includes of other roles is possible, webservers role is required to allow instance registration to ELB)
+-  Install webservers role on both instances (includes of other roles is possible, webservers role is required to allow instances registration to ELB)
 -  launch and configure public facing VPC ELB (cross_az_load_balancing) and attach VPC subnets
 -  deregister and register EC2 instances on ELB.
 -  info about ELB dnsname is writted in vars file and later can be used for DNS configuration

-All informations about VPC are defined in main.yml and vpc_info.yml(during playbook exexution) files (AZ, regions, keypair, vpc, subnets, elb dns name info)
+All informations about VPC are defined in main.yml and vpc_info.yml(during playbook execution) files (AZ, regions, keypair, vpc, subnets, elb dns name info)
 .

 # Installation